Kari-The-Unicorn/Front-end-Portfolio-Template/README.md

 Features:

  * Responsive, friendly to many devices
- * Favicon that is visible in right top corner in Mozilla Firefox and Google Chrome
+ * Favicon that is visible in right top corner
- * Contact form that is fully working
+ * Contact form with validation

 Created with: